Launch Your Online Business in Just 7 Days

 Your salary depends on how much work you take, but 20% of freelance copywriters are earning more than $100k.

-You will also get to work for multiple types of businesses and get lots of industry exposure.
+You'll also get to work for multiple types of businesses and get lots of industry exposure.

 Although this is a very secure option, it limits you to only working with that one company.

-It is also the least flexible option.
+It's also the least flexible option.

 The average salary for a junior in-house copywriter is $48k, whereas the average for a senior in-house copywriter is $84k.